 An unincorporated domestic entity, such as a partnership or a limited liability company, with two or more beneficial owners is generally treated as a partnership for federal income tax purposes and the owners are treated as partners for such purposes.
 For purposes of this discussion as it relates to federal income tax status, references to "partnership" also include a limited liability company treated as a partnership for U.S. federal income tax purposes, and references to "partner" include a member in such a limited liability company.
-A REIT is treated as owning its proportionate share of the assets of any partnership in which it is a partner and as earning its allocable share of the gross income of the partnership for purposes, our proportionate share of the assets and items of income of the Partnership becomes a regarded entity and a partnership for federal income tax purposes, our proportionate share of the assets and items of income of the Partnership and any other partnership in which we have acquired or will acquire an interest, directly or indirectly (a "Subsidiary Partnership"), are treated as our assets and gross income for purposes of applying the various REIT qualification requirements.
-Generally, except where the context indicates otherwise, references to the Partnership in this discussion will include Subsidiary Partnerships, although until the Partnership becomes regarded entities will be treated as partnerships.
-Our proportionate share of an entity treated as a partnership is generally determined, for REIT purposes, based on our percentage interest in partnership equity capital, subject to special rules relating to the 10% asset test described below.
+A REIT is treated as owning its proportionate share of the assets of any partnership in which it is a partner and as earning its allocable share of the gross income of the partnership for purposes of the applicable REIT qualification tests.
+Thus, once the Partnership becomes a regarded entity and a partnership for federal income tax purposes, our proportionate share of the assets and items of income of the Partnership and any other partnership in which we have acquired or will acquire an interest, directly or indirectly (a "Subsidiary Partnership"), are treated as our assets and gross income for purposes of applying the various REIT qualification requirements.
+Generally, except where the context indicates otherwise, references to the Partnership in this discussion will include Subsidiary Partnerships, although until the Partnership becomes regarded the Partnership will follow the disregarded entity rules described in the prior paragraph while the existing Subsidiary Partnerships that are currently regarded entities will be treated as partnerships.
+Our proportionate share of an entity treated as a partnership is generally determined, for REIT income and asset qualification test purposes, based on our percentage interest in partnership equity capital, subject to special rules relating to the 10% asset test described below.